googlegenomics/gcp-variant-transforms/docs/sharding.md

 This feature can be used more broadly for filtering out unwanted variants from the output tables.
 Filtering reduces the cost of running Variant Transforms as well as the cost of running queries on the output tables.

+## 2. Duplicate data for ease of querying
+New design reduces the query time for two most common analysis - sample based querying and variant based querying.
+Given that storing data is way cheaper than querying it, we duplicate the data into new tables and apply sample or variant partitioning and clustering on each, to reduce querying costs.

+## 2. Partition and Cluster the BigQuery tables.

+When creating the BigQuery tables, we are utilizing [integer based paritioning](https://docs.google.com/document/d/1pRazq2e5ZT-FO4wNMp4meb7ACqDbokJnOJb-Mm7rnEg/edit#heading=h.o9yofthklgid) and [clustering](https://cloud.google.com/blog/products/data-analytics/skip-the-maintenance-speed-up-queries-with-bigquerys-clustering) to reduce the query costs.

+Clustering and parititioning reduces the query time by 10 fold, but it has to be done over integer values.
+For sample-querying table, we cluster and partition the data based on start position field.
+However, for variant-querying table, we introduce a new sample ID integer field that will be used as the basis of paritioning and clustering.

+### Sample ID.

+There are two ways how Sample ID is getting generated.
+If users specify `--sample_name_encoding` as WITHOUT_FILE_PATH *(defualt)*, sample ID will be generated by 64 bit hashing of the sample name.
+Via this method, sample names that come from different files but have the identical values will be treated as the same sample ID.

+Users can additionally make a disctinction between similar sample names that are derived from different files.
+In order to do so, when gererating a BigQuery table, they need to set `'--sample_name_encoding WITH_FILE_PATH'` which will use both sample name ***and*** the original input file as the basis for the hash.

+When a BigQuery tables are getting created, an addition sample ID to name and file mapping table will be generated.
+This table will have the same base table name but will have `__sample_info` suffix.

+## Example Queries

+TODO(tneymanov): add queries